-Larger employers in Silicon Valley are able to provide private transportation for can reform parking policies through their their workers.
-However, smaller employers. general plans. institutions and business parks are unable to provide this service, and VTA has the expertise needed to fulfill this need.
-Private To help achieve countywide mode-shift goals, shuttles services managed by VTA could VTA should support local transit services operate in an open system available to the run by other operators, as well as local TDM public or in a closed system that only serves efforts and transportation management designated employers.
-This would particularly associations, member-controlled associations apply to small office parks where several that provide transportation services. smaller businesses may have, in aggregate, For example, the City of Palo Alto's free a large number of employees.
-VTA would Embarcadero and Crosstown shuttles help determine routes that make sense and the the city reach its economic development and amount of public subsidy: as services become social goals; VTA can support services like this popular and could sustain themselves, through a local grant program.
-Cities would subsidies could decrease over time.
-This type match the VTA funding with local resources of transit service would augment what VTA for transit service that can be tailored to the has already done with its Caltrain shuttle.
+To help achieve countywide mode-shift goals, VTA should support local transit services run by other operators, as well as local TDM efforts and transportation management associations, member-controlled associations that provide transportation services.
+For example, the City of Palo Alto's free Embarcadero and Crosstown shuttles help the city reach its economic development and social goals; VTA can support services like this through a local grant program.
+Cities would match the VTA funding with local resources for transit service that can be tailored to the community.

-community.
 These local services may involve some private funding, such as contributions from transport managing associations.
 The benefit of this model is that member agencies become direct beneficiaries of VTA's transit investments.
 VTA can help develop unified signage, maps and the like to make the travel experience consistent for riders across multiple transit operators.